Breakfast For Everyone - First Meal Matters

-- Ask your school administrator to help you find out if other schools in your district are doing it.
-If so, see if you can visit and talk to the teachers and students there to find out what works and what challenges they’ve had – and how they overcame those challenges.
+- Ask your school administrator to help you find out if other schools in your district are running school breakfast programs.
+If so, see if you can visit and talk to the district director for school nutrition to learn about what works and what challenges other schools have had — and how they overcame those challenges.

 - Brainstorm design ideas.
+Consider holding a contest to get other kids excited!
 Choose a station design that really stands out.
-Maybe it’s a table with a fun sign.
-Or maybe you can get some helpers to build a kiosk or a cart on wheels.
+Maybe it’s a table with cool signs.
+Or maybe you can work with friends and new teammates to build a kiosk or a cart on wheels.
 Does your menu plan include food that needs to be refrigerated?
 Factor that into your design.

-- Consider how you will pack your meals.
-You can pre-pack in see-through containers so students know what they’re getting, or give students a bag and let them pick from choices on the station.
-Maybe use fun, school mascot- or team-themed containers to boost interest.
-(Note: Be sure if students are handling food that food-safety measures are followed carefully.)
+- Consider how you will pack meals.
+You can pre-package in see-through containers so students know what they’re getting or give students a bag and let them pick from choices on the station.
+Try using fun, school-mascot or team-themed containers to boost interest.
+(Note: Be sure if students are handling food that your school nutrition personnel are ensuring all food-safety measures are followed carefully.)

-Breakfast in the Classroom: The key to making this program a success is to plan for a streamlined process and get teacher buy-in.
-This video can help your team envision what success looks like.
+The key to making this program a success is to plan for a streamlined process and get teacher buy-in.
+This video will show you an example of what success looks like.

-- Brainstorm transport options.
+- Brainstorm food transport options.
 Can you use wagons like they show in the video?
 Some schools use laundry baskets.
-One thing that’s essential is to get students to help!
+One thing that’s essential is to get your peers to help!
 Rotate breakfast leaders from day to day or week to week so everyone gets involved.

-- How will you keep cold cold and hot hot?
-Can you apply for funds to purchase insulated bags?
-Maybe a local food chain or sporting goods store will help.
+- How will you keep cold food cold and hot food hot?
+Consider applying for funds to purchase insulated bags.
+Maybe a local grocery or sporting goods store will help.
 (Note: It is critical for food safety to keep food at the proper temperature.
 Be sure school nutrition professionals are monitoring this.)

 Planning Your Menu

 Work with your school nutrition professionals to choose the best menu options.
 The foods should be popular and nutritious.
 For example, nutritious breakfast bars may be a good option, but some breakfast bars are more nutritious than others.
-Ask the school nutrition manager for tips on what to look for on the ingredients list to help you make the better choice.
-Again – be sure to focus on menu planning that produces reimbursable meals!
+Ask the school nutrition manager for tips on what to look for on the ingredients list to help you make the best choice.
+Again, be sure to focus on menu planning that produces reimbursable meals!

-- Be sure to encourage students to finish what they choose for breakfast to help them get the nutrition from the nutrient-rich milk, whole grains, fruits, etc. — and to avoid food waste!
+- Encourage students to finish what they choose for breakfast to help them get the nutrition from the nutrient-rich milk, whole grains, fruits and so on — and to avoid food waste!

 Create flyers and posters highlighting your program and the importance of eating a nutritious breakfast.

 Send information home to parents or attend a PTA/PTO meeting to explain your breakfast program.
-Remember to mention the cost, location, benefits and menu options so parents or family members can spread the word when they go home.
+Remember to mention the cost, location, benefits, and menu options so parents and family members can spread the word when they go home.

 Plan your menu and set up a test run.
 The more work you put into choosing nutritious and delicious food options and streamlining the process, the more successful your breakfast program will be.